Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 \subsection{A Ginzburg-Landau approach for phases and phase transitions}

-The description of $ S_3 $ symmetry-breaking phases in Landau-Ginzburg theory is based on order parameters that transform non-trivially under the relevant broken symmetries.
-The group $ S_3 $ has two inequivalent non-trivial subgroups, $ \Z_2 $ and $ \Z_3 $.
+The description of $ S_3 $ symmetry-breaking phases in Ginzburg-Landau theory is based on order parameters that transform nontrivially under the relevant broken symmetries.
+The group $ S_3 $ has two inequivalent nontrivial subgroups, $ \Z_2 $ and $ \Z_3 $.
 In terms of permutations, $ S_3 $ is represented as

 with subgroups